MicrosoftDocs/msteams-docs/msteams-platform/resources/samesite-cookie-update.md

 >2.
 Set your cookie attributes using both the new and old models. *See* [Handling incompatible clients](https://web.dev/samesite-cookie-recipes/#handling-incompatible-clients)<br><br>
 >**If your app is running in the Teams desktop client, and you set the SameSite attribute to `SameSite=None` , your app will not work as expected.**

-Using either approach will ensure that your application continues to work properly when the Teams desktop client is  upgraded to a `SameSite=None`   compatible version of chromium.
+Using either approach will ensure that your application continues to work properly when the Teams desktop client is upgraded to a `SameSite=None`   compatible version of  Chromium.

 ## Teams implications and adjustments